tundish/turberfield-dialogue/turberfield/dialogue/doc/syntax.rst

 .. rst:directive:: .. fx:: PACKAGE RESOURCE

-    The FX (effects) directive cues up a visual or a sound effect.
+    The FX (effects) directive calls up a visual cue or a sound effect.
-    The first argument is the dotted name of the package which contains the asset file The second argument is the path of the file relative to the package location.
+    The first argument is the dotted name of the package which contains the asset file.
+    The second argument is the path of the file relative to the package location.

     ``:duration:``